vbwagner/restore/README.md

 -------------------

-Don't forget to insert this USB drive into your notebook and run rsnapshot with appropraite argument as root on regular basis.
+Don't forget to insert this USB drive into your notebook and run `rsnapshot` with appropriate argument as root on regular basis.

-Use alpha/beta/gamma modes of rsnapshots, so you'll store daily backups for last week, weekly ones for last month and several monthly ones.
+Use alpha/beta/gamma modes of `rsnapshot`, so you'll store daily backups for last week, weekly ones for last month and several monthly ones.

+Since backup to external drive requires human intervention anyway (pick drive from drawer and plug it into computer, and then return back), I don't expect myself to do backups every day.
+Why should I backup a notebook I haven't switched on since last backup?

+This set of scripts includes some scripts which simplify semiregular backups on removable drive.

+1. **backup** - perl script which checks if there are enough backups on level alpha done and it's time to do next level beta backup.
+It reads `/etc/rsnapshot.conf` for `snapshot_root` and `retain` parameters.
+After successful backup it unmounts backup drive.

+2. **aftermount** - this script inteneded to be run by automounting system in your desktop session (tested with spacewm).
+It runs after removable disk is mounted and checks if this disk contains `snapshot_root`.
+If so, it displays dialog window asking you if you want to run backup.
+If yes, it starts **backup** using sudo.

+3. **backup.sudo** - place this file into `/etc/sudoers.d` so
+**aftermount** would be able to run **backup** as root without password.

 Restore old files occasionaly
 -----------------------------